activist-org/activist/README.md

 # Overview [`↩`](#contents) <a id="overview"></a>

-activist uses universal icons and coloration to make finding activities of a certain focus and level of action as intuitive as possible.

-### Activism Focuses
+### Focuses

-activist includes a broad selection of focuses that are further granulated by tags.
-The current activism focuses are:
+activist includes a broad selection of focuses that are further granulated by tags:

 - Environment
 - Animal Rights